Wrap (filmmaking)

 Wrap, as used in the phrase "That's a wrap", has been used by directors since the early days of the film industry to signal the end of filming.
 Since the 1920s, filmmakers have been using this phrase when principal photography is concluded and the film is ready to go into post-production.
 At that point, it is traditional to hold a wrap party for the cast and crew of the film.
 This marks the end of the actors' collaboration with each other, the director, producer, and crew on the film (except for possible dubbing or pick-ups).
 However the leading cast members may be called in several months or years later to help promote the film when it is ready to be released.

-The term "wrap" is sometimes said to be an acronym for "Wind, Reel and Print", although this is disputed.
+The long-commonplace phrase "Let's wrap it up" or "Time to wrap things up" is the most likely origin.
+The term "wrap" is sometimes incorrectly said to be an acronym for "wind, reel, and print", though this is a backronym and there are no industry citations for this source.
 Printing would typically be done at the end of each shoot day (or when else desired, usually as soon as possible for safety of the picture) and not at the end of an entire shoot.
-This is illustrated by use of the phrase "Cut and print" which was used to signify a request the film just shot should be 'printed' (the negative developed and transferred to a positive print) for viewing.
-Film is neither wound nor reeled at the end of a shoot but rather unloaded and 'canned' which is where the phrase "it's in the can" originates.
-Further more articles that define the acronym fail to provide any industry citations.
-"Wind, Reel and Print" then, could be a backronym.
-Instead the phrase "lets wrap it up" or "time to wrap things up" used in common parlance to instruct others to finish an activity is a likely origin for the word 'wrap' in the phrase "That's a wrap".
+This is illustrated by use of the phrase "cut and print", which was used to signify a request the film just shot should be "printed" (the negative developed and transferred to a positive print) for viewing.
+Film is neither wound nor reeled at the end of a shoot but rather unloaded and "canned", which is where "It's in the can" originates.

-The phrase "That's a wrap!" can also be heard in similar contexts such as photo shoots.
+"That's a wrap!" can also be heard in similar contexts such as photo shoots.

-Some directors also announce "wraps" for each actor when their work concludes (e.g. "That's a wrap for John Doe").
+Some directors also announce "wraps" for each actor when their work concludes (e.g., "That's a wrap for John Doe").